VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 generates a five character **order access code** and sends it to the registrant by email.
 The registrant can use her email address and the **order access code** on the conference web site to retrieve the order from the system at a later date.
-The registrant may wish retrieve the order to review it, or to complete the registration process by assigning attendees to seats.
+The registrant may wish to retrieve the order to review it, or to complete the registration process by assigning attendees to seats.